 All of the progress tracking with half the work!

-Tapestry enables schools to follow the NAHT assessment model clearly but with assessment criteria based on the depth of learning of your children in increments that you decide.
-This allows users to easily record and view learning outcomes that have been taught, and measure the depth of understanding individuals and groups of children have reached.
+Tapestry enables schools to track the coverage of National Curriculum subjects and the depth of children’s learning within them.
+Teachers can easily record and view learning outcomes that have been taught and measure the depth of understanding individuals and groups of children have reached.